Are Loft (Bunk) Beds Safe For Kids & Toddlers? – Read Before Buying

 One Person Per Top Bunk

-If your children want to hang out together to read, color or take a nap, make sure they stick to the bottom level if they’re going to be close to each other.
-As a general rule, only one person at a time should be on the top loft.
+Experts advise allowing just one person on the top bunk at a time.4 If your children want to hang out together to read, color, or take a nap, make sure they stick to the bottom level of the bed.

 Need more details?
 See our complete guide on how to make the loft bed sturdy.